W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//snowman_2.png)

-After a bit of trial and error I discovered that it is password protected, so I wrote a simple bash script which reads the passwords from rockyou.txt line by line and try to decrypt the data:
+After a bit of trial and error I discovered that it is password protected, so I wrote a simple bash script which reads the passwords from rockyou.txt line by line and try to decrypt the data, this is a dictionary attack, and a simple one at that (I explained more about this type of attacks in the writeup for Easy Keesy):

 ```bash
 file=rockyou.txt